numba/numba/docs/source/developer/architecture.rst

     ``numpy.sum(arr)``).
 This sub-pass converts all such operations to the latter form for cleaner subsequent analysis.

 #.
+Insertion of dynamic alias check.
+    If a mutable object such as a Numpy array is passed to a function and that array is modified by the function then the Numba compiler may not parallelize or fuse operations relating to that array due to the potential for that array to have overlapping memory (i.e., ``alias``) with some other argument to the function.
+Given that the common case is that arguments do not alias, if the Numba compiler detects that some argument is modified, the compiler duplicates the code of the function and inserts an aliasing check.
+The aliasing check determines if any arguments to the function do indeed alias as runtime.
+If so, the original code of the function is used wherein the compiler assumes that argument aliasing is possible.
+    If no aliasing is detected, a duplicate version of the function's code is executed wherein the compiler assumes that argument aliasing is not present.
+Given that the entire code of the function is duplicated, this sub-pass has the potential to double compilation time.
+If it is known a priori that argument will never alias, the ``noalias`` flag may be passed to the :func:`~numba.jit` decorator.
+This flag causes the Numba compiler to assume that arguments never alias and skips this sub-pass.

+#.
 Array analysis
     A critical requirement for later parfor fusion is that parfors have identical iteration spaces and these iteration spaces typically correspond